-INTERNAL CONTROLS:
+17.0 INTERNAL CONTROLS:

 The County Treasurer has established a system of internal controls to provide reasonable assurance that the investment objectives are met and to ensure that the assets of the County Treasury Pool are protected from loss, theft or misuse.
 The concept of reasonable assurance recognizes that the cost of control shall not exceed the benefits likely to be derived and that the valuation of costs and benefits require estimates and judgments by management.
-The County Treasurer shall develop and maintain written procedures for the operation of the investment program which are consistent with this policy.
+The County Treasurer shall develop and maintain written procedures for the operation of the investment program, which are consistent with this policy.
 These procedures shall include reference to separation of duties, safekeeping, collateralization, wire transfers and banking related activities.
 Except for declared emergencies, the County Treasurer's Office shall observe the following procedures on a daily basis:

-- Investment transactions in excess of overnight maturity conducted by the County Treasurer's office shall be documented and subsequently reviewed by the Treasurer. - All investment transactions shall be entered into the Treasurer's accounting system. - County investments shall be transacted, confirmed, accounted for, and audited by different people.
+- Investment transactions in excess of overnight maturity conducted by the County Treasurer's office shall be documented and subsequently reviewed by the Treasurer. - All investment transactions shall be entered into the Treasurer's accounting system. - County investments shall be transacted, settled, accounted for, and audited by different people.

-SECURITY CUSTODY & DELIVERIES:
+18.0 SECURITY CUSTODY & DELIVERY:

 All securities purchased shall be deposited for safekeeping with the custodial bank that has contracted to provide the County Treasurer with custodial security clearance services or with a tri-party custodian bank under a written tri-party custody agreement.
-All security holdings shall be reconciled monthly by the County Treasurer and audited at least quarterly by the independent certified public accounting firm approved by the County Board of Supervisors.
-These third party trust department arrangements provide the County with a perfected interest in, ownership of and control over the securities held by the bank custodian on the County's behalf and are intended to protect the County from the bank's own creditors in the event of a bank default and filing for bankruptcy.
+These third-party trust department arrangements provide the County with a perfected interest in, ownership of and control over the securities held by the bank custodian on the County's behalf and are intended to protect the County from the bank's own creditors in the event of a bank default and filing for bankruptcy.
 Securities are not to be held in investment firm/broker dealer accounts.

-All security transactions are to be conducted on a "delivery-versus-payment basis".
+All security transactions are to be conducted on a "delivery-versus-payment basis."
 Confirmation receipts on all investments are to be reviewed immediately for conformity with County transaction documentation.
 Confirmations resulting from securities purchased under repurchase agreements should clearly state the exact and complete nomenclature of the underlying securities purchased, that these securities have been sold to the County under a repurchase agreement, and the stipulated date and amount of the resale by the County back to the seller of the securities.